divortio/divortio-session-worker/README.md

 ### Step 2: Call the Service from Your Parent Worker's Code

 In your parent worker's `fetch` handler, make a single RPC call to the `processSession` method.
-You can destructure the result to get direct access to all session properties, or capture it in a single `session` object for convenience.
+The service is designed to be resilient; if it fails, it will return a neutral, "empty" session context, allowing your application to proceed without crashing.

-**`src/worker.mjs` (of parent worker):**
+**`parent-worker-example.mjs`:**

 ```javascript
 /**